agilepydev/3D-House/README.md

 * README.md -> Explains the project.
 * requirements.txt -> Shows information on what libraries and oython version to install/use.
 * main.py -> The main file that runs the program.
-* shortcut.ipynb -> A shortcut to install and save the DSM & DTM in the correct way.
+* Scrape DSM & DTM.ipynb -> A shortcut to install and save the DSM & DTM in the correct way.

 ## Installation